uikit/uikit-site/docs/pages/installation.md

 You have the following options to get UIkit:

 - Download the [latest release](https://github.com/uikit/uikit/releases/latest) with pre-built JavaScript and CSS.
 - Install with [Bower](https://bower.io) to get the pre-built JavaScript, CSS and the Less source files.
-This is recommended when using UIkit for a typical web project: ```bower install uikit```
+This is recommended when using UIkit for a typical web project: ```bower install uikit#^3.0.0```
 - Clone the repo to get all source files including build scripts: `git clone git://github.com/uikit/uikit.git`
 - Install with [Npm](https://npmjs.com) to get all source files as they are available on Github: ```npm install uikit```